jmgilman/dev/docs/networking/cisco/hardware/switches.md

 Finally, verify that the native VLAN is the same on the trunk interfaces.
 The `Native VLAN` column in the previous command should match on both sides of the trunk.

+### Troubleshooting EtherChannels

+EtherChannels can be notoriously finicky to get set up correctly.
+The most common pitfall is the interfaces in a single EtherChannel not being configured the same.
+When creates an EtherChannel, all ports added must have identical values for the following properties:

+- Speed
+- Duplex
+- Operational access or trunking state
+- If an access port, the access VLAN
+- If a trunk port, the allowed VLAN list
+- If a trunk port, the native VLAN
+- STP interface settings